na-na-hi/renget/archive/bgkoh.md

 *Equipped Item: N/A* | Vacant hand slot.
 1. Meteorite shard | It can be sold for 125P, looks like some sort of candy?
 2. Spicy Seed | Causes Burn on consumption.
-3. Meteorite shard | It can be sold for 125P, looks like some sort of candy?
+3. Eᴍᴘᴛʏ | Nothin' here boss!
 4. Oran Berry | Heals the user for 10HP.
 **STORAGE (2 slots)**
 !!! note Extra slots separate from your normal inventory.